 Ask your doctor about the same because in most cases, women who had a hysterectomy (surgical removal of the uterus) and with no history of cervical cancer are not recommended to undergo a Pap test.

 HPV vaccine lowers your risk of getting HPV infection and HPV-related cervical cancer.
 However, it doesn’t completely protect you against cancer.
-Hence, you need to do a Pap smear even if you had HPV vaccination.
+Hence, you need to do a Pap smear even if you had an HPV vaccination.

-Does abnormal Pap test indicate cancer?
+Does an abnormal Pap test indicate cancer?

-No. It is quite common to get abnormal Pap tests and it not always indicate cancer.
+No. It is quite common to get abnormal Pap tests and it does not always indicate cancer.
 If the test indicates abnormal cells, then your doctor might recommend repeating the test to diagnose it better.